rcallaby/Learn-Git/First-Contributions/firstcontribution.md

 # First Contributions

 Contributing to a GitHub repository is a great way to get involved in open-source projects.
-The CONTRIBUTING.md file is often used to provide guidelines for contributors.
-However, this repository has a contributors.md file specifically for recognizing contributors, you can follow these steps to make your first contribution:
+The [CONTRIBUTING.md](https://github.com/rcallaby/Learn-Git/blob/main/CONTRIBUTING.md) file is often used to provide guidelines for contributors.
+However, this repository has a [contributors.md](https://github.com/rcallaby/Learn-Git/blob/main/CONTRIBUTORS.md) file specifically for recognizing contributors, you can follow these steps to make your first contribution:

 ### Fork the Repository

 Forking creates a copy of the repository under your GitHub account.

 Go to the repository you want to contribute to.
+In this case, you want to contribute to this repository.
 Click the "Fork" button in the top-right corner of the repository's page.
 Wait for GitHub to create a copy of the repository under your account.